An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Improved Scheme

 \section{Improved Scheme}

 In this section, we present our solutions to the challenges outlined in Section~\ref{sec:challenges}.
 Section~\ref{subsec:HybridRT} describes how we address the violation of energy conservation caused by the RSLA.
-In Section~\ref{subsec:RadPartition}, we introduce a method for accurately solving RT in systems with a steep optical depth gradient.
+In Section~\ref{subsec:RadPartition}, we introduce a method for accurately solving RT in systems with a steep optical-depth gradient.
 Finally, in Section~\ref{sec:spectral_reconstruction}, we describe our approach for evaluating the radiation spectrum.
+For the convenience of the readers, before proceeding to the description of the improved scheme, we first summarize the notation and relations for the constants, gas variables, and radiation variables used in the improved scheme in Tables~\ref{tab:summary_notation_constant}, \ref{tab:summary_notation_gas}, and \ref{tab:summary_notation_radiation}.